bryceshirley/iris-gpubench/README.md

 # TO ADD:
 - Should we add carbon produced to the benchmark power calculation?
-Ask Deniza
 	- In 2023 the average emissions of United Kingdom were 217 g CO2eq/kWh.
 From <https://www.nowtricity.com/country/united-kingdom/>

 The Command